- Specifications

 "type": "warning",

-"message": "Contract was canceled before the start of supply and therefore cannot be terminated.",
+"message": "Contract was cancelled before the start of delivery and therefore cannot be terminated.",

 "extraInfo": null